 The proposal site is a disused former private golf club, 6.45 hectares (15.9 acres) in size, which adjoins The Sphinx Club facilities.
 The remainder of the site is bordered by residential areas comprised of Siddeley Avenue, Whitworth Avenue, Lowfield Road, Riverlea Road, The Boxhill and The Cornfield.

-The site is a privately-owned former golf course, which ceased operation twenty years ago.
-Fenced-off from the community for generations, the site is now overgrown with brambles and includes areas of disused land, a club house building and overflow car park.
+The privately-owned former golf course, which ceased operation twenty years ago, has been fenced-off from the community for generations.
+Currently overgrown, the site includes areas of disused land, a club house building and an overflow car park.

-The proposal will see the creation of new landscaping, helping to integrate the development within the surrounding area and promoting ecology through the planting of up to 700 trees, principally comprising native species.
+The proposal will see the creation of new landscaping, helping to integrate the development within the surrounding area and supporting biodiversity through the planting of up to 700 trees, principally comprising native species.
 An opportunity exists to include creative initiatives as part of the open space and landscaping, for example a wooded trail and play equipment for children.

-Primary vehicular access to the proposed new neighbourhood will be via a four armed mini roundabout off Siddeley Avenue at the junction with Armstrong Avenue.
+The proposed development will be served by a new vehicular access formed of a four-armed mini roundabout off Siddeley Avenue, at the junction with Armstrong Avenue.

 It should be noted that The Sphinx Club does not form part of the application site and would continue to operate alongside the proposed development.

 The proposal offers significant support for The Sphinx Club, and will help secure the future of the facility through both a financial contribution, as well as a gifting of the freehold interest in both the clubhouse buildings and land.
 This will help to deliver wider benefits for the local community.